 Text specific to the individual: 7,214 words.

-World Numerology's report was 48 pages of which about 80% was specific to the individual.
+World Numerology's reading was 48 pages of which about 80% was specific to the individual.
 The rest was generic in the form of chapter introductions, etc.

 Text specific to the individual: 11,378 words.